-If you do not currently hold a CoC, and feel that you would rather work towards the unlimited SV Second Engineer <3000GT & <9000kW CoC instead of a Y4 or SV 2nd Engineer limited to Yachts, there are 2 routes available to you:
+If you do not currently hold an Engineering CoC, and feel that you would rather work towards the Unlimited SV EOOW <3000GT & <9000kW CoC instead of SV EOOW (Limited to Yachts), there are 3 routes available to you:

-- The ‘Experienced Seafarer Route’ detailed in MIN 524, in section 3.4.
-This is based on you already having some seatime under your belt, with no previous qualifications.
+- B) The ‘Experienced Seafarer Route’ detailed in MSN 1904, in section 4.4.
+This is based on you already having some Engineering seatime under your belt, with no previous qualifications.

-- The ‘Alternative Route’ detailed in MIN 524, in section 3.5.
-This is based on you having relevant previous qualifications that may exempt you from undertaking certain courses or reduce your service requirements (this is similar to the Letter of Initial Assessment that is available to Engineers entering the Yacht CoC route)
+- C) The ‘Alternative Route’ detailed in MSN 1904, in section 4.7.
+This is based on you having relevant previous qualifications that may exempt you from undertaking certain courses or reduce your service requirements (this is similar to the Letter of Initial Assessment that was available to Engineers entering the Yacht CoC route)

 - Personal Survival Techniques (STCW Code A-VI/1-1);